Fluxitude/guidant/docs/migration-guide.md

 If you're working with an older project that hasn't been migrated:

-- Task Master will continue to work with the old structure
+- Guidant will continue to work with the old structure
 - You'll see deprecation warnings in the output
 - New files will still be created in legacy locations
 - Use the migration command when ready to upgrade